aliciapflaumer/got-reads-front-end/README.md

 ## The GotReads Front End (Client)

-The front end is written in html, css, javascript,handlebars and bootstrap.
+The front end is written in html, css, javascript, handlebars.

 ## The GotReads Back End (Server)